 In 2011, she landed a roster spot on Canada’s first-ever Women’s U25 National Team.
 She followed up that feat with a silver medal performance at the 2011 Canada Games as a member of Team Ontario.
 She made her international debut with Team Canada at the 2011 Osaka Cup, where the squad captured a bronze medal.

-Steeves landed a roster spot on the Senior Women’s National Team the following year.
+Steeves landed a roster spot on the senior women’s national team the following year.
 As a rookie on the team, she competed at her first Paralympic Games in London, England in 2012.
+She also was on the team for Rio 2016.

 Her role models are her mother, her grandmother and Canadian icon Terry Fox.